rhythmcache/payload-dumper-rust/README.md

 -  Android payload is a file that contains ROM partitions like boot , system, vendor . and others.
 Payload Dumper extracts these partitions from the payload.bin file

 ## features
-- Extracts all or individual images directly from payload.bin or ROM ZIP files with minimal time difference.
+- Extracts all or individual images directly from payload.bin or ROM ZIP file.

 - Supports extracting individual partitions from URLs without downloading the full ROM ZIP.